meltingturret/cf-api-specification/GOALS.md

 possibly add the binary to our package and calling the command shell might not be as reliable as a simple REST API call from for exammple SpringBoot webclient.

-Another option would be to put a [REST API written in golang](https://nordicapis.com/7-frameworks-to-build-a-rest-api-in-go/) in front of the CF CLI.
+Another option would be to put a
+[REST API written in golang](https://nordicapis.com/7-frameworks-to-build-a-rest-api-in-go/) in front of the CF CLI.
+There is also a [golang client module available](https://github.com/cloudfoundry-community/go-cfclient).

 ## References
 * [CF CLI](https://github.com/cloudfoundry/cli)